This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - any course that is substantially equivalent to one that the student has previously counted towards the same award unless permitted by the Faculty Pro Vice-Chancellor.
 A student with a Commonwealth Supported Place will incur tuition fees at the non-award rate for any such enrolments.

-(126) AQF Certificates below Level 4 provide vocational training skills below the minimum learning outcomes required for university level study.
-Exceptions may be made where these qualifications form part of the volume of learning of a completed AQF Diploma or Advanced Diploma which exists as part of articulation/credit transfer agreement.
+(130) AQF Certificates below Level 4 provide vocational training skills below the minimum learning outcomes required for University level of study.
+Exceptions may be made where these qualifications form part of the volume of learning of a completed AQF Diploma or Advanced Diploma which exists as part of an articulation/credit transfer agreement.

-- count towards the new program including any identified equivalent courses that form part of a Program and Course Approval Committee approved transition arrangement for the program;
+- count towards the new program including any identified equivalent courses that form part of a PCAC approved transition arrangement for the program;

 - meet the currency provisions; and